 Many local councils across England elected some or all of their councillors on 5 May 2016.
-Local councils in Scotland and Wales will elect councillors in May 2017.
+Local councils in Scotland and Wales electedcouncillors in May 2017.

 All local councils are different.
 In your area, you may be represented by more than one council.
-If you want to find out more, email Jessica Metheringham at firstname.lastname@example.org.
+If you want to find out more, email Mairi Campbell-Jack at email@example.com.

-There is more information on elections on our special elections website; www.quakervote.org.uk.
+There is more information on elections, as they happen, on our special elections website: www.quakervote.org.uk.

 For Westminster, Wales, local councils and the EU: